-This article will guide you through how to set up and manage payment terms and conditions in iVendNext, helping you maintain healthy financial relationships with your suppliers and customers.
+This article explains how to set up and manage payment terms in iVendNext to support strong financial relationships with suppliers and customers.

 Payment Terms and Conditions are the agreed-upon rules that govern how and when payments are made between buyers and sellers.
 They include details such as: